coderavine/sparta/docs/length_max.md

 #LengthMax Validator
-This validator can be used to ensure that the length of a given value does not exceed specified maximum length.
-This validator has an alias called `Max` which can be used instead
+This validator can be used to ensure that the length of the given field does not exceed a specified maximum length.

 [**Back to Validators List**](./reference.md#validators-list)

 ## Supported Options
-The `LengthMax` validator supports the below options:
+The `LengthMax` validator supports the below option:

 * `is`: specifies the required maximum length.
-It is a required parameter and failing to provide this will result in an `InvalidValidatorArguments` exception.
+It is a __required__ parameter and failing to provide this will result in an `InvalidValidatorArguments` exception.

 ## Usage